silverbulletmd/silverbullet/website/index.md

 * **Keyboard oriented**.
 You can use SB fully using the keyboard, typin’ the keys.
 * **Extend it your way**.
 SB is highly extensible with [[🔌 Plugs]], and you can customize it to your liking and your workflows.

-## Running Silver Bullet
+## Installing Silver Bullet
-Do you like what you’re seeing?
-Are you ready to take that next step?
-Install it yourself locally or on your server!
-It’s free.

-To run a release version, you need to have a recent version of [node.js installed](https://nodejs.org/en/) (16+).
+For this you will need to have a recent version of [node.js installed](https://nodejs.org/en/) (16+).
 Silver Bullet has only been tested on MacOS and Linux thus far.
 It could also run on Windows, let me know if it does.

-To install and run SB, create a folder for your pages (it can be empty or an existing folder with `.md` files) and run the following command in your terminal:
+To install and run SB, create a folder for your pages (it can be empty, or be an existing folder with `.md` files) and run the following command in your terminal:

     npx @silverbulletmd/server <path-to-folder>

 Optionally you can use the `—port` argument to specify a HTTP port (defaults to `3000`) and you can pass a `—password` flag to require a password to access.
 Note this is a rather weak security mechanism, so it’s recommended to add additional layers of security on top of this if you run this on a public server somewhere (at least add TLS).
 Personally I run it on a tiny Linux VM on my server at home, and use a VPN (Tailscale) to access it from outside my home.

+Once downloaded and booted, you will be provided with a URL to open SB in your browser (spoiler alert: by default this will be http://localhost:3000 ).

 That’s it!
 Enjoy.